Bengal Presidency: Bengal Legislative Assembly (1935–1947)

-The Government of India Act, 1935 established the Bengal Legislative Assembly as the lower chamber of the Bengali legislature.
+The Government of India Act 1935 established the Bengal Legislative Assembly as the lower chamber of the Bengali legislature.
 It was a 250-seat assembly where most members were elected by either the General Electorate or the Muslim Electorate (under the Communal Award).
 Other members were nominated.
 The separate electorate dividing Muslims from the general electorate was deeply controversial.
 The Prime Minister of Bengal was a member of the assembly.

 In the 1937 election, the Congress emerged as the single largest party but short of an absolute majority.
-The second-largest party was the Bengal Provincial Muslim League (BPML), followed in third place by the Krishak Praja Party.
-The BPML, Krishak Praja Party and independent legislators formed a coalition government.
+The second-largest party was the Bengal Provincial Muslim League (BPML), followed closely in third place by the Krishak Praja Party (KPP).
+After negotiations between Congress and the KPP broke down, the BPML and KPP formed a coalition government.
 A. K. Fazlul Huq, a founder of the BPML who later broke away to form the Krishak Praja Party, was elected as parliamentary leader and prime minister.
 Huq pursued a policy of Hindu–Muslim unity.
 His cabinet included leading Hindu and Muslim figures, including Nalini Ranjan Sarkar (finance), Bijoy Prasad Singha Roy (revenue), Maharaja Srish Chandra Nandy (communications and public works), Prasanna Deb Raikut (forest and excise), Mukunda Behari Mallick (cooperative credit and rural indebtedness), Sir Khwaja Nazimuddin (home), Nawab Khwaja Habibullah (agriculture and industry), Huseyn Shaheed Suhrawardy (commerce and labour), Nawab Musharraf Hussain (judicial and legislative affairs), and Syed Nausher Ali (public health and local self-government).
 Huq promoted financial and land reforms with the Bengal Agricultural Debtors' Act (1938), The Money Lenders' Act (1938), and the Bengal Tenancy (Amendment) Act (1938).
 He introduced the Primary Education Bill to make primary education free and compulsory.
 He established schools such as the Lady Brabourne College.
 In 1941, Prime Minister Huq joined the Viceroy's Defence Council in support of Allied war efforts.
 In a letter to Governor John Herbert, Huq called for the resurrection of a Bengal Army.
 He wrote "I want you to consent to the formation of a Bengali Army of a hundred thousand young Bengalis consisting of Hindu and Muslim youths on a fifty-fifty basis.
 There is an insistent demand for such a step being taken at once, and the people of Bengal will not be satisfied with any excuses.
 It is a national demand which must be immediately conceded".
 Huq supported the adoption of the Lahore Resolution in 1940.
 He envisaged Bengal as one of the "independent states" outlined by the resolution.